Information on the Association

 & NAGTRI Director

-Chris is a Master Gardener and Master Naturalist, through the University of Maryland Extension, and participates in community volunteer efforts to teach sound ecological and sustainable practices.
+Chris is a member of the executive committee of the International Association of Prosecutors and serves on the advisory board of the University of Maryland Howard County agricultural extension.
+He is a Master Gardener and Master Naturalist, through the University of Maryland Extension, and participates in community volunteer efforts to teach sound ecological and sustainable practices.
 He is also an alumnus of the American Council of Young Political Leaders, having served as a delegate with the 2002 delegation to Taiwan and the senior delegate with the 2008 delegation to Turkey with this bipartisan, U.S. State Department sponsored organization.
 He is also a marathoner, having completed 12 marathons.

 Chris, his wife Susan, and son Kit reside in Maryland.